BlankParenthesis/PxlsNetworking/extensions/reports.md

 ### GET
 Lists all reports.
 #### Response
-A Paginated List of Report objects.
+A Paginated List of Report References.
 #### Errors
 | Response Code | Cause                              |
 |---------------|------------------------------------|